bcoop713/blank-is-better-than-typescript/main.md

 ## Code Smells

 - I don't know when/where/how this code is getting called
-- I *need* an IDE to tell me what a function paramter is
+- I *need* an IDE to tell me what a function parameter is
 - I should refactor some code, but it's Thursday already and I don't have time to break everything

 ---